 - emotionally/psychiatrically disabled/mad/BPD/bipolar/depressed/etc etc etc

-- raised upper-middle-class; low-income
+- raised upper-middle-class; lower these days

 - abuse victim/survivor